Iran–Iraq War: Aid to both countries

 Besides the United States and the Soviet Union, Yugoslavia also sold weapons to both countries for the entire duration of the conflict.
 Likewise, Portugal helped both countries; it was not unusual to see Iranian and Iraqi flagged ships anchored at Setúbal, waiting their turn to dock.

 From 1980 to 1987, Spain sold €458 million in weapons to Iran and €172 million to Iraq.
 Weapons sold to Iraq included 4x4 vehicles, BO-105 helicopters, explosives, and ammunition.
 A research party later discovered that an unexploded chemical Iraqi warhead in Iran was manufactured in Spain.

 Although neither side acquired any weapons from Turkey, both sides enjoyed Turkish civilian trade during the conflict, although the Turkish government remained neutral and refused to support the U.S.-imposed trade embargo on Iran.
 Turkey's export market jumped from $220 million in 1981 to $2 billion in 1985, making up 25% of Turkey's overall exports.
-Turkish construction projects in Iraq totaled $2.5 billion between 1974 and 1990.
+Turkish construction projects in Iraq totalled $2.5 billion between 1974 and 1990.
 Trading with both countries helped Turkey to offset its ongoing economic crisis, though the benefits decreased as the war neared its end and accordingly disappeared entirely with Iraq's invasion of Kuwait and the resulting Iraq sanctions Turkey imposed in response.

 U.S. involvement

 American support for Ba'athist Iraq during the Iran–Iraq War, in which it fought against post-revolutionary Iran, included several billion dollars' worth of economic aid, the sale of dual-use technology, non-U.S. origin weaponry, military intelligence, and special operations training.
 The U.S. refused to sell arms to Iraq directly due to Iraq's ties to terrorist groups, but several sales of "dual-use" technology have been documented; notably, Iraq purchased 45 Bell helicopters for $200 million in 1985.
 Total sales of U.S. dual-use technology to Iraq are estimated at $500 million.

-U.S. government support for Iraq was not a secret and was frequently discussed in open sessions of the Senate and House of Representatives.
-American views toward Iraq were not enthusiastically supportive in its conflict with Iran, and activity in assistance was largely to prevent an Iranian victory.
-This was encapsulated by Henry Kissinger when he remarked, "It's a pity they both can't lose."